 Wrapping up the schedule for a 5 or 6-Month-Old Infant

-The overall daily schedule will follow the general flow of eat, awake, sleep, as suggested by this book.
+The overall daily schedule will follow the general flow of eating, being awake, then sleeping, as suggested by this book.
 It is best to adjust this schedule based on the wake-up time of your baby and his or her hunger and sleep cues.
 By creating a schedule such as this one, you will be able to predict ideal times for life events like doctor appointments, errands, play dates and more.

 P.S.
 If you enjoyed this article, you may also like Survival Guide for Sleep Deprived Parents: 7 Strategies to Help Your Baby Sleep Through the Night.